We have so many different events both on and off the water. Here's a quick guide to what's what.

 Happy-go-lucky water sports

-These are swimming races in the sea of different distances and age categories.
-The start of the race is standing on the beach, you swim out to a line held between two boats, grab a clothes peg and race back to the shore!
+These are swimming races in the sea of different distances for different age categories.
+The races are a standing beach start, you run into the water and swim out to a line held between two boats, grab a clothes peg and race back to the shore!
+The winner is the first one to the finish line on the beach.

 Beach rounders

-Teams are made up of six players with at least three players under 12 years of age or all female.
-It's a knockout competition, played to Shaldon Rules and usually fiercely contested!
+It's a knockout competition, played to Shaldon Rules and always fiercely contested!
 You must register your team from the first Sunday of regatta week as entries are limited.
 Look at the programme for more details.

 Beach volleyball

-Teams are made up of six players consisting of three men and three ladies or 13 to 15 year olds.
+Teams are made up of six players consisting of three men and three ladies or six players of which three are 13 to 15 year olds.
 It's a knock out competition.
 Winners in each round are decided by the best of three sets.
 The final match is the best of five sets.
 Register your team the first Sunday of Regatta as entries are limited!

 Beach netball

-A new event to our regatta programme in 2017, it's already proved a huge success with some very highly contested matches!
-Teams of seven consisting of four adults and three aged 8-15 inclusive play to Shaldon rules.
+Another hugely popular beach event!
+Teams of seven consisting of four adults and three aged 8-15 inclusive played to Shaldon rules.
 Entries are restricted and teams entered on a 'first come, first served' basis.
+Another great spectator sport!

 Kayaks